Calculate your estimated charges.

 The take-off charge can be paid in the following formats for GA flights:

-Weekly seasonal card
+Weekly seasonal card (without parking)

 For aircraft below a weight of 8000 kg, the take-off charge is calculated as the product of the full take-off charge for commercial flights and factors provided in the charges regulations.
 The charge can be paid for single take-off, weekly season card or a yearly card.